 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

 The applicant must be 1 of maximum 2 Swedish project participants in a JPND consortium with partners from at least 3 and at most 6 participating countries.
 This includes the consortium’s coordinator.
-The maximum number of partners can be increased to 7 if 1 partner is included from an under-represented country (see JPND’s website for details).
+The maximum number of partners can be increased to 7 if 1 partner is included from an under-represented country (see JPND’s website for details External link, opens in new window.).
 You can see full eligibility requirements for the composition of the consortium in the call text on JPND’s website.

 The time you set aside for the project (your activity level, that is the percentage of a full-time equivalent) must be suited to the task and its implementation throughout the grant period.